 According to the IBC, can a door with panic hardware or fire exit hardware also have an electromagnetic lock?

-There is a section of the IBC that address panic hardware, and there are two sections that address electromagnetic locks.
+There is a section of the IBC that addresses panic hardware, and there are two sections that address electromagnetic locks.
 One of these sections is for mag-locks released by a sensor above the door to allow egress.
 The other is for mag-locks released by a switch in the door-mounted hardware.
 The section numbers and even the titles of these sections have changed in recent editions of the IBC, so I will call these two systems either “sensor release” or “door-hardware release”.
 (Here’s a video if you need more info on the two types of systems.)

 In the 2009 edition of the IBC, as well as prior editions, the section on panic and fire exit hardware states that certain doors can only have a latch or lock if it is panic hardware or fire exit hardware.
 This would effectively prohibit the use of any other type of lock to be used on a door with panic hardware.
 Some code officials interpreted this to mean that an electromagnetic lock could not be installed on a door with panic hardware, although it was not a common interpretation and that was not the intent of the code.
 Here’s the panic hardware section: